-Entrance fee of Seville Cathedral: Adults € 9, retired people and student below 26yo € 4, free for disabled, unemployed, children below 14yo.
+Entrance fee of Seville Cathedral: Adults € 11, retired people and students below 26yo € 6, free for disabled and children below 13yo.

 Today’s the cathedral’s bell tower, the beautiful Giralda contains the minaret of the former mosque.
 You can enter the Giralda from inside the cathedral, you can climb it up to enjoy a beautiful view of Seville’s rooftops.

-Built under Muslim rule between 1184 and 1198, it has the typical delicate style and hues of the local Islamic decorations, and it’s worth your visit for both its interior and top, making it one of the main Seville things to do.
+Built under Muslim rule between 1184 and 1198, it has the typical delicate style and hues of the local Islamic decorations, and it’s worth your visit for both its interior and top, making it one of the main things to do in Seville.